ntpd [-aAbdgLmnPqx] [-c conffile] [-D level]

 ntp.drift will have to be specially tailored to reduce the residual error below this limit.
 Once this is done, the drift file is

 automatically updated once per hour and is available to initialize the frequency on subsequent daemon

 restarts.
 If the system is conserving energy by spinning down the disk or sleeping when idle then the

 ntpd is zero, it is set to 022 so files are created with rwxr-xr-x.

 ntp.conf, ntpdate, ntpdc, ntpq(8),

-NTP.org is a great reference and discusses choosing a time server to sync to.
+See NTP.org a reference and discusses choosing a time server to sync to.